mrisher/smtp-sts/mta-sts.md

 ## Policy Application

-When sending to an MX at a domain for which the sender has a valid, non-expired SMTP MTA-STS policy, a sending MTA honoring SMTP MTA-STS MAY apply the result of a policy validation one of two ways, depending on the value of the policy `mode` field:
+When sending to an MX at a domain for which the sender has a valid, non-expired STS policy, a sending MTA honoring SMTP MTA-STS applies the result of a policy validation one of two ways, depending on the value of the policy `mode` field:

-* `report`: In this mode, sending MTAs merely send a report (as described in the `TLSRPT` specification (TODO: add ref)) indicating policy application failures.
+1. `report`: In this mode, sending MTAs merely send a report (as described in the `TLSRPT` specification (TODO: add ref)) indicating policy application failures.
 This can be used for "soft" deployments, to ensure a policy will not cause domain-wide mail delivery failures while being adopted or during infrastructure changes.

-* `enforce`: In this mode, sending MTAs SHOULD treat STS policy failures as a mail delivery error, and SHOULD not deliver the message to this host.
+2. `enforce`: In this mode, sending MTAs SHOULD treat STS policy failures as a mail delivery error, and SHOULD not deliver the message to this host.
 However, note that MTAs that honor `enforce` mode MUST first check for the existing of an updated, authenticated policy before *permanently* failing deliveries.
 This is to ensure that failures only occur if a sending MTA is in fact validating against the most recent version of the recipient domain's policy.

+Note that despite the presence of an `enforce` policy, STS-aware sending MTAs may in some cases choose to deliver mail to non-validating MXes due to external reasons, such as an inability to enforce STS at send-time (i.e., some domains may validate STS policies offline and only choose to report failures) or concerns about the completeness of their own trusted CA list.

 ### MX Preference in Enforce Mode